pollev/Kringlecon-2-Turtle-Doves/index.md

 We can now try a request to
 ```
-/application-check.php?elfmail=testelf%40gmail.com'&token=any_value_here (Note the single quote in the email field)
+/application-check.php?elfmail=testelf%40gmail.com'&token=any_value_here
 ```
+Note the single quote in the email field.
 Because we proxy our request through burp, burp will automatically execute our macro and fetch the CSRF token for us.